David Ashby: Personal life

-Ashby had an unremarkable parliamentary career, described by The Independent in 1995 as "pedestrian", that was until January 1994 during the "Back to Basics" campaign.
+Ashby had an unremarkable parliamentary career, described by The Independent in 1995 as "pedestrian", until January 1994, during the "Back to Basics" campaign.
 Ashby came under media scrutiny after his wife refused to deny claims put to her by The Sunday Times that during an overseas trip he had shared a hotel bed with another man, "Dr Ciaran Kilduff, 32, his neighbour, at a hotel in France - the Chateau Tilques in Orme - when twin-bedded rooms were available for the same price".

 Although Ashby refused to name the other man concerned, he was named as Dr Kilduff by the press and his wife.
-Ashby later stated he was seeking legal advice about the newspaper articles that reported his wife as saying that Ashby had left her for another man, attributing his marriage breakdown instead to the long hours in Parliament and to a growing rift between them.
+Ashby later stated that he was seeking legal advice about the newspaper articles that reported his wife as saying that Ashby had left her for another man, attributing his marriage breakdown instead to the long hours in Parliament and to a growing rift between them.

-In 1995 Ashby sued The Sunday Times accusing the newspaper of libelling him in their articles in 1994 exposing his broken marriage and alleged homosexual affair with Dr Kilduff.
-In December 1995 Ashby lost the case which The New York Times described as a "...one of the most bizarre legal cases heard in an English court for years." going on to report that "Mr. Ashby, who faces a legal bill estimated at $750,000 to cover the cost of the four-week trial, admitted to the court he had shared a bed with other male Members of Parliament more than once but had only done so to save money.".
+In 1995 Ashby sued The Sunday Times, accusing the newspaper of libelling him in their articles in 1994 exposing his broken marriage and his alleged homosexual affair with Dr Kilduff.
+In December 1995 Ashby lost the case, which The New York Times described as a "...one of the most bizarre legal cases heard in an English court for years".
+It went on to report that "Mr. Ashby, who faces a legal bill estimated at $750,000 to cover the cost of the four-week trial, admitted to the court he had shared a bed with other male Members of Parliament more than once but had only done so to save money."

 In March 1996 Ashby was deselected by the North West Leicestershire Constituency Conservative Party and his career in politics came to an end.

-Ashby consequently disappeared from public life in 1996.